 Hip replacements are typically suggested for individuals who are living with severe pain from a damaged hip joint.
 Hip arthroplasty can help you decrease pain in your joints and even increase mobility.
 Unfortunately, there are a variety of risks associated with hip replacements that could lead to a serious injury or death.
 If you or a family member was the victim of a faulty hip replacement, you should speak with an experienced hip replacement injury attorney.

 Attorney Prosper Shaked is dedicated to helping you pursue your claim against negligent medical practitioners and pharmaceutical companies.
 Prosper Shaked has extensive litigation experience that he will utilize to represent you.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Why is Hip Replacement Surgery Performed?